decaporg/decap-cms/website/site/content/docs/custom-previews.md

   - { name: text, label: Text, widget: text }
 ```

-A preview template displaying these fields might look like this:
+We can access these fields by name in the preview template.
+A template displaying these fields might
+look like this:

 ```handlebars
 <div>